 100 Victoria Embankment

-When you use or receive products or services from Royal Mail Group, we will, where appropriate, provide further information about how that personal data will be used.
-This privacy notice should be read together with any other fair processing notice or additional information that we may provide.
+When you use or receive our products or services, we will sometimes need to give you additional information about how we will use your personal data.
+You should read this privacy notice with any other notice or information we provide.

-This privacy notice applies if you use any of our products and services.
-This includes using any of the Royal Mail Group websites (such as royalmail.com, royalmailgroup.com or marketreach.co.uk) or apps.
-This policy also applies if you contact us or we contact you about our services, whether by telephone, email, SMS, post, push notifications or via third party platforms (including websites or social media platforms).
+This privacy notice applies if you use any of our products or services.
+This includes using any of our websites (such as royalmail.com, royalmailgroup.com or parcelforce.com) or apps.
+This policy also applies if you contact us or we contact you about our services by post, phone, email, text message, push notifications (automatic messages sent by apps) or other methods (including posts on websites and social-media platforms).

 Royal Mail Group processes various types of personal data.
 This includes information you provide to us and information we create when providing services to you or other customers.
 For more details of the personal data we process, and how this data collected or obtained, see the table below.

 |Types of data||What it includes||Where we get it from|

 It may also include other identifiers such as: